natoscott/valkey-module-test/README.md

 ## Controlling parameters with Environment Variables

-It is possible to control the path to the redis server executable, the path to the module and an optional fixed port, from environment variables.
+It is possible to control the path to the valkey server executable, the path to the module and an optional fixed port, from environment variables.

-### REDIS_MODULE_PATH
+### VALKEY_MODULE_PATH

 Controls the path to the module, either absolute, or relative to where the test resides.

-### REDIS_PATH
+### VALKEY_PATH

-Controls the path to redis-server.
+Controls the path to valkey-server.
 By default we assume it's in `$PATH`

-### REDIS_PORT
+### VALKEY_PORT

-Causes the tests to run against a fixed redis port instead of spawning ephemeral disposable redis instances for each test.
+Causes the tests to run against a fixed valkey port instead of spawning ephemeral disposable valkey instances for each test.

-This is useful for debugging failures with `redis-cli MONITOR`.
+This is useful for debugging failures with `valkey-cli MONITOR`.

-## REDIS_DEBUGGER
+## VALKEY_DEBUGGER

 Causes the tests to be run under a debugger (e.g. `valgrind`).
 The value to this environment variable is the path to the debugger.
 Does not work if there are spaces